rbowsley/lamplighthelp/source/29-1-0_Staff_Management_Module-_Set-up.markdown

 ### Managing the Staff Hierarchy

-Due to the potentially sensitive nature of the data held within the Staff Management Module (pay details, annual leave etc), {{staff}} profiles are governed by a hierarchy.
+Due to the potentially sensitive nature of the data held within the Staff Management Module (pay details, annual leave etc.), {{staff}} profiles are governed by a hierarchy.
 By default, the only person who can see the staff management information in a profile is the database operator themselves.
 The hierarchy then allows some people to see (and report) on others.

 - Go to the 'admin -> system administration'.
 - Toward the bottom of this page is the 'Module Administration' section.
 In this section find the 'Staff Module' box.